AKSW/docs.ontowiki.net/guides/user/index.md

 If you don't like that, you need to change that in your configuration model.

 ## Preconfigured Knowledge Bases
-A new eLDS has two installed Knowledge Bases:
+A new OntoWiki has two installed Knowledge Bases:

-* `http://ns.ontowiki.net/SysOnt/` is the global system ontology which describe eLDS configuration concepts.
+* `http://ns.ontowiki.net/SysOnt/` is the global system ontology which describe OntoWiki configuration concepts.
 * `http://localhost/elds/Config/` is your local configuration model.
 It imports the global system ontology.
 Registered Users and ((AccessControl access control configuration)) will be saved here.